Ball (association football)

 A football or soccer ball is the ball used in the sport of association football.
 The ball's spherical shape, as well as its size, mass, and material composition, are specified by Law 2 of the Laws of the Game maintained by the International Football Association Board.
-Additional, more stringent standards are specified by FIFA and other big governing bodies for the balls used in the competitions they sanction.
+Additional, more stringent standards are specified by FIFA and other governing bodies for the balls used in the competitions they sanction.

+The modern 32-panel ball design was developed in 1962 by Eigil Nielsen.
+The design brought to prominence with Adidas Telstar which featured a black-and-white patterned spherical truncated icosahedron design, and has become a symbol of association football.

-Early footballs began as animal bladders or stomachs that would easily fall apart if kicked too much.
-Improvements became possible in the 19th century with the introduction of rubber and discoveries of vulcanization by Charles Goodyear.
-The modern 32-panel ball design was developed in 1962 by Eigil Nielsen, and technological research continues to develop footballs with improved performance.
-The 32-panel ball design was soon joined by 24-panel balls as well as 42-panel balls, both of which improved on performance prior to 2007.
+However, as technological research continues in order to develop footballs with improved performance, many different designs of balls exist, varying both in appearance and physical characteristics.
+The 32-panel ball design was joined by balls with different number of panels, as few as 4.

-A black-and-white patterned spherical truncated icosahedron design, brought to prominence by the Adidas Telstar, has become a symbol of association football.
-Many different designs of balls exist, varying both in appearance and physical characteristics.

-The EPL 25/26 match ball by puma.

 History

 First years of football codes

-In the year 1863, the first specifications for footballs were set by the Football Association.
+During medieval times balls were normally made from an outer shell of leather filled with cork shavings.
+Another method of creating a ball was using animal bladders to make it inflatable inside.
+However, these two styles of footballs were easy to puncture and were inadequate for kicking.
+It was not until the 19th century that footballs developed a more modern appearance.
+In 1863, the first specifications for footballs were set by the Football Association.
 Previous to this, footballs were made out of inflated animal bladder, with later leather coverings to help footballs maintain their shapes and sizes.
 In 1872, the specifications were revised and have been kept essentially unchanged by the International Football Association Board.
 Differences in footballs made since this rule came into effect have been with the material used to create them.
 Footballs have dramatically changed over time.
-During medieval times balls were normally made from an outer shell of leather filled with cork shavings.
-Another method of creating a ball was using animal bladders to make it inflatable inside.
-However, these two styles of footballs were easy to puncture and were inadequate for kicking.
-It was not until the 19th century that footballs developed a more modern appearance.

 Vulcanization

-In 1838, Charles Goodyear introduced vulcanized rubber, which dramatically improved football.
+In 1838, Charles Goodyear introduced vulcanized rubber, which dramatically improved football and became a stepping stone in the innovation of the ball.
 Vulcanization is the treatment of rubber to give it certain qualities such as strength, elasticity, and resistance to solvents.
 Vulcanization of rubber also helps the football resist moderate heat and cold.
+This is useful for when the game is played in harsh conditions such as mud and rain.
 Vulcanization helped create inflatable bladders that pressurize the outer panel arrangement of the football.
 Charles Goodyear's innovation increased the bounce ability of the ball and made it easier to kick.
 Most balls of this time had tanned leather with eighteen sections stitched together.
 These were arranged in six panels of three strips each.